wunderdogsw/wundernut-vol3/solution/java/README.md

-Java Enterprise solution for Wundernut part III
+Java "enterprise" solution for Wundernut part III
 ===============================================

+This is a class-rich, non-elegant solution for Wunderdog's third Wundernut challenge.

 Prerequisites
 -------------